What Is Susbluezilla Anyway?

 Think Dogecoin.
 Or MissingNo.
 Or when everyone tried to catch Mew under the truck in Pokémon Red.
 The phrase blends mystery, nostalgia, randomness, and a dash of social FOMO.

 It’s less about actually finding something and more about vibing with others who are also in on the joke.
-You laugh a little, scroll through theories, maybe make a meme, and keep the loop going.
+You laugh a little, scroll through theories, maybe create your own meme, and keep the loop going.
 That’s the culture.

 When Memes Become Quests